-- We would require you to sign our standard fee agreement so that the scope of the work, the method of calculating the fee and the payment terms.
+- We will normally require you to sign our engagement letter to set out the scope of the work, the method of calculating the fee and the payment terms.
 Click here to see an example of our Letter of Engagement.

 The retainer is protected by the Law Societies of South Africa.

 - The retainer can be paid by Credit Card, Debit Card, PayFast and EFT (click here for more information).